 ^{}This paper is a revised version of Jeanne (2020).
-The earlier version benefited from comments by Egor Gornostay, Eva Zhang, and research assistance by Gloria (Xiecun) Li.
+The earlier version benefited from comments by Jonathan Wright, Egor Gornostay, Eva Zhang, and research assistance by Gloria (Xiecun) Li.
+We also thank seminar participants at Fudan University, the University of Pittsburgh and Johns Hopkins University for their comments.